 Drain potatoes in a colander and return to pot.

-Add half the cream (reserve remaining for sauce) and a pinch of salt.
+Add half the cream (reserve remaining for sauce) and ¼ tsp. salt.
 Mash until desired consistency is reached.
 Set aside.

 While potatoes boil, start tomatoes.